-Investment Pattern: It is clear from the investment pattern of Mr. B that he has invested and saved money in a much planned manner and hence he will have ample financial resources anytime he will be in a need of.
-B has diversified the portfolio too, just to have balance in returns from the investment.
-Even if the interest rate of PPF falls, he may get required return from mutual funds and vice versa.
+Investment Pattern: It is clear from the investment pattern of Mr. B that he has invested and saved money in a much-planned manner and hence he will have ample financial resources anytime he will be in a need of them.
+B has diversified the portfolio too, just to have a balance in returns from the investment.
+Even if the interest rate of PPF falls, he may get the required return from mutual funds and vice versa.
 Again, his savings plan is also perfect as he has made different funds for various anticipated financial needs.

 Here are some tips for you which can be followed to save more money:

 3) Create Financial Discipline: If you start investing, you should maintain discipline in saving.
-It helps you in having a control over your expenditure.
-Discipline is the key to save.
-It is just through the discipline that you can save more money in definite time.
-It is just your saving habit what makes you rich.
+It helps you in having control over your expenditure.
+Discipline is the key to saving.
+It is just through discipline that you can save more money indefinite time.
+It is just your saving habit that makes you rich.
 If you start saving today, you will be rich tomorrow.

-Let’s take an example: Suppose Mr. A and Mr. B are friends of same age and work in same office under same profile/ designation from the same date.
+Let’s take an example: Suppose Mr. A and Mr. B are friends of the same age and work in the same office under the same profile/ designation from the same date.
 Mr. A saves Rs.
 1000 per month, while B saves nothing.
 Now, taking into consideration a notional rate of return on savings, Mr. A will have around Rs.
 32,000 over a period of 20 years while B will have no such amount.
-This will make him richer from Mr. B by Rs.
+This will make him richer than Mr. B by Rs.
 32,000.

 4) Invest: In order to maximize your savings you need to invest them further.
 Wealth can be built by investment only.
 You can start it by investing in low risk vehicles for investment and once your base gets stronger you can increase the exposure and invest in investment vehicles with a higher rate of return.
 Also, you should not invest in only one instrument, as a famous saying goes that one should not put all the eggs in the same basket.

 Hence you should diversify your portfolio to minimize risk and play safe.
 Your investment approach is defined by your risk tolerance level which ultimately depends upon your investment objective.
-It needs to be noted that low risk features low returns too; however high risk offers you high return and huge loss at the same time.
+It needs to be noted that low risk features low returns too; however high risk offers you high returns and a huge losses at the same time.

-Low risk investment vehicles include bank deposits, PPF, fixed deposits, and government securities.
-High risk investment vehicles include equity, commodities and real estate.
-There are some avenues which have medium risk involved viz.
+Low-risk investment vehicles include bank deposits, PPF, fixed deposits, and government securities.
+High-risk investment vehicles include equity, commodities and real estate.
+There are some avenues that have medium risk involved viz.
 AAA bonds and balanced mutual funds.

-You can never predict life and likewise it is difficult to anticipate bad times.
-Therefore, it is very much important to have basket full of savings.
+You can never predict life and likewise, it is difficult to anticipate bad times.
+Therefore, it is very much important to have a basket full of savings.
 One should save regularly irrespective of the amount.